AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 c.
 RCU applied to scheduler and interrupt/NMI-handler tasks.

 Again, most uses will be of (a).
 The (b) and (c) cases are important for specialized uses, but are relatively uncommon.
+The SRCU, RCU-Tasks, RCU-Tasks-Rude, and RCU-Tasks-Trace have similar relationships among their assorted primitives.

 .. _3_whatisRCU: